vapoursynth/vapoursynth/doc/pythonreference.rst

       The *prefetch* argument defines how many frames are rendered concurrently.
 Is only there for debugging purposes and should never need to be changed.
       The *backlog* argument defines how many unconsumed frames (including those that did not finish rendering yet) vapoursynth buffers at most before it stops rendering additional frames.
 This argument is there to limit the memory this function uses storing frames.
       The *close* argument determines if the frame should be closed after each iteration step.
 It defaults to false to remain backward compatible.
-      The *collect_garbage* argument determines if gc.collect() should be called after each iteration step.
+      The *collect_garbage* argument determines if gc.collect() is called when the generator finishes.
 It defaults to true to remain backward compatible.

    .. py:method:: clear_cache()

       Frees all memory used by this node's internal cache.

+   .. py:attribute:: node_name

+      The name the node's filter was created with, such as "Trim".

+   .. py:attribute:: mode

+      The node's filter mode, a FilterMode value (PARALLEL, PARALLEL_REQUESTS, UNORDERED or FRAME_STATE).

+   .. py:attribute:: dependencies

+      A tuple of the nodes this node's filter requests frames from.

+   .. py:attribute:: timings

+      The time, in nanoseconds, spent in the node's filter while filter timing was enabled on the core, see :class:`CoreTimings`.
+Set it to 0 to reset the counter; other values are refused.

    .. py:method:: is_inspectable(version=None)

       Returns a truthy value if you can use the node inspection API with a given version.
       The python inspection-api is versioned, as the underlying API is unstable at the time of writing.
       The version number will be incremented every time the python API changes.